-The amounts available under the Credit Facilities are generally not subject to reduction as a result of mark to market fluctuations in the Operating Company's portfolio investments.
-For a detailed discussion of the Credit Facilities, see "Management's Discussion and Analysis of Financial Conditions and Results of Operations - Liquidity and Capital Resources".
+The amounts available under the Credit Facilities are generally not subject to reduction as a result of mark to market fluctuations in our portfolio investments.
+For a detailed discussion of the Credit Facilities, see "Management's Discussion and Analysis of Financial Conditions and Results of Operations-Liquidity and Capital Resources."